 Financial statements are true statements of the company’s health.
-It is mandatory that financial documents and statements be prepared and published on a yearly, quarterly, biannual, and monthly basis.
+Financial documents and statements must be prepared and published on a yearly, quarterly, biannual, and monthly basis.

 Financial statements include true statements of the company’s operational budget, assets, expenses, liabilities, earnings, and the net worth of liabilities and assets.
-Financial analysts, accountants, and planners use these statements to enable decision making with regard to expansions, future planning, fundraising, and market launches among others.
+Financial analysts, accountants, and planners use these statements to enable decision-making expansions, future planning, fundraising, and market launches among others.
 However, there are bound to be some disadvantages too.
 Let us explore them.

-Decision making for planning the future, budget estimations, corrective actions required for efficient budgeting, and many such decisions rely heavily on financial statements.
-The statements reveal how much you can spend on marketing or product launches, strategizing for marketing-campaigns, future expansions, requirements of funding etc. Information is power in decision making and planning.
-This in term improves productivity, budget overruns and such to keep the company healthy and increase profits year after year.
+- Budget Outline in real-time: Decision-making for planning the future, budget estimations, corrective actions required for efficient budgeting, and many such decisions rely heavily on financial statements.
+The statements reveal how much you can spend on marketing or product launches, strategizing for marketing campaigns, future expansions, requirements of funding, Information is power in decision-making and planning.
+This in terms improves productivity, budget overruns, and such to keep the company healthy and increase profits year after year.

 Why do financial analysis courses?